Niroth36/SimpleEshop/JENKINS-PIPELINE-SETUP.md

      - If you haven't added credentials yet, click "Add" > "Jenkins" and add your GitHub credentials
      - Use your GitHub username and personal access token (with repo permissions)
    - Specify the branch (e.g., "main")
-   - Set the Script Path to "Jenkinsfile.webapp"
+   - Set the Script Path to "Jenkinsfile"
    - Click "Save"

 > **Note**: If you encounter a "403 Write access to repository not granted" error, you need to ensure your GitHub credentials have the correct permissions.
 See the "Troubleshooting GitHub Authentication" section below for solutions.